 Place remaining pie crust on top, seal and flute edges.
 For a flakier crust, whisk an egg yolk in a small bowl, mix in about a teaspoon of water and brush lightly on top of pie crust.
 Slit the top crust a few times for steam to escape.

+Place a pie shield or strips of foil around edges before baking.
 Bake in 400 degree oven for 40-45 minutes or until juices begin to bubble through slits, removing foil or shield at around 25 minutes into baking.

 Cool completely before cutting – it’s hard to do I know, but the pie will hold together better if it is allowed to come close to room temperature.